 It’s all about the food since there’s grilling to be done.
 Lots and lots of grilling.

-To make the pork chop brine, start by adding apple cider, apple cider vinegar, brown sugar and salt to a pot.
-Bring that mixture to a boil and let it simmer for a few minutes, then take off the heat to cool.
+To make the pork chop brine, start by adding apple cider, (or apple juice) apple cider vinegar, brown sugar and salt to a pot.
+Bring that mixture to a boil and let it simmer for a few minutes, then take off the heat and let cool.

 Remove the pork chops from the brine and pat dry with some paper towels.
 You want to get a good sear when you put these chops on the grill and that won’t happen if they’re still wet with the brine.